skushagra9/Notion-Whatsapp-AI/README.md

    `ngrok http 3000`
     copy the link for the locally hosted server and paste in the twilio app Open Your App> Develop > Messaging > Try It Ouy > Send a Whatsapp message > Go to the sandbox settings > paste the link on the demolink space
+    You can also host anywhere you want, It is because twilio accepts requests from trusted domains only.